liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 ## Importing Existing Projects into Liferay IDE

-What if you have existing projectss that you want to work on in Liferay IDE?
+What if you have existing projects that you want to work on in Liferay IDE?
 This section shows you how to import your existing projects into Liferay IDE so you don't have to recreate them.